 The compensation committee currently consists of Jan E. Koe, Kelly M. McMasters and Alfred E. Smith, IV, all of whom are independent directors under the listing standards of the Nasdaq Stock Market.
-The compensation committee met four times during 2012.
+Alfred E. Smith, IV is the chairman of the compensation committee.
+The compensation committee met one time during 2013.